lanceman2/panels/README.md

 We also wanted to be able to create simple windows and draw to "raw" pixels, without a ton of dependencies.
-Of course this screams of needing/wanting/having OpenGL/Wayland (EGL or whatever it's called) pixel rendering stuff, but currently it's just using xdg_wm_base to making usable window pixel surfaces.
+Of course this screams of needing/wanting/having OpenGL/Wayland (EGL or whatever it's called) pixel rendering stuff, but currently it's just using xdg_wm_base for making usable window pixel surfaces.
 I currently don't know why we need XDG when we have EGL.
 Isn't EGL more performant.
-Why not make that the default Wayland-client window pixel thingy?
+Why not make EGL the default Wayland-client window pixel thingy?